ScryEngineering/scrygroup.com/content/blog-posts/2018-02-25/Persephone-project.md

 This highlights a crucial different between in house vs open source library priorities.
 Take for example a library that’s hard to install and takes a few hours to install but would take a few days to fix.
 On a small team where you only have a a couple of people that will ever install the software a case could be made to defer that fix until more people got involved.
 In an open source library a painful install makes something essentially a non-starter for many people.
 Make an explicit effort to revisit the project priorities if the project has made a transition in the nature of how it is to be used, as the nature of underlying trade-offs can change substantially.

 The Persephone library started out as an in house research tool, so the right choice was made at the time to prioritize some features over the ease of install.
 Now that it is starting to be a popular library the effort to make it easier to install and collaborate on has become a higher priority.
-Because of the skill set of CPS we were able to do the work to help the transition from a valuable in-house tool to a more accessible and polished open source library.
+Because of our skill set we were able to do the work to help the transition from a valuable in-house tool to a more accessible and polished open source library.

 Please feel free to [contact us](/contact) if you wish to discuss work to transition code to open source libraries.